fluecs/todo-app/README.md

 3. Edit categories by clicking the edit icon
 4. Delete categories by clicking the delete icon

-### Using Version Control

-1. Click the version control icon (Git branch) on any todo
-2. View the version history with timestamps
-3. Click "Restore" on any version to revert to that state
-4. Confirm the restoration when prompted

 ### Searching and Filtering